 In July 2019, we launched our first geothermal and solar PV hybrid project, in which the electricity generated from a solar PV power plant is used to serve the equipment's energy use at the geothermal facility, thus increasing the renewable energy delivered by the project to the grid8.
+Binary Systems

-Binary systems - where generally, geothermal fluid is extracted from the underground reservoir and flows from the wellhead through a gathering system to a vaporizer that heats a secondary working fluid (typically an organic fluid, such as pentane or butane) that is vaporized and is used to power the turbine.
-The organic fluid is then condensed in a condenser, which may be cooled directly by air or by water from a cooling tower and sent back to the vaporizer through a pump.
-The cooled geothermal fluid is then reinjected back into the reservoir.
-Binary technology can be utilized on a wide range of resources from low enthalpy to high.
-Multiple high enthalpy binary facilities are in
+Flash systems - where generally, geothermal fluid is extracted from the underground reservoir and flows from the wellhead through a gathering system to flash tanks and/ or separators.
+There, the steam is separated from the brine and sent to a demister, where any remaining water droplets are removed.
+This produces a stream of dry saturated steam, which powers a steam turbine coupled to a generator to produce electricity.
+In some cases, the brine at the outlet of the separator is flashed a second time (dual flash), providing additional steam at lower pressure used in the low-pressure section of the steam turbine to produce additional power.
+Steam exhausted from the steam turbine is condensed in a surface or direct contact condenser cooled by cold water from a cooling tower.
+The non-condensable gases (such as carbon dioxide) are removed by means of a vacuum system in order to maintain the performance

+Steam Systems